7aitsev/ansible-tuto/step-04/README.md

 ```

 Now 'changed' is '0'.
 This is absolutely normal and is one of the core features
-of ansible: the playbook will act only if there is something to do.
+of Ansible: the playbook will act only if there is something to do.
 It's called
 _idempotency_ and means that you can run your playbook as many times as you
 want, you will always end up in the same state (well, unless you do crazy
-things with the `shell` module of course, but this is beyond ansible's
+things with the `shell` module of course, but this is beyond Ansible's
 control).

 ## Refining things